rust-lang/simpleinfra/ansible/README.md

 ## Executing a playbook

-To execute a playbook you'll need to have Python 3 installed on the local machine and, if the environment requires it, the [1password CLI][op].
+To execute a playbook you'll need to have Python 3 installed on the local machine and, if the environment requires it, AWS credentials.
 Then you can execute this command:

 ```
 ./apply <environment> <playbook>